TASMANIA (VK7)

 The Parks and Wildlife Service also assists in the protection of private land that is declared as Private Nature Reserves, Private Sanctuaries and Areas Covenanted for Conservation.

-The total, the Tasmanian Reserve Estate as at at 30th June 2014 indicates a total terrestrial reserved area of 3,414,000 hectares, or 50.1% of the area of Tasmania, including both PWS and Forestry Tasmania-managed reserved land, formal and informal reserves on public land, reserves on private land, and Wellington Park.
+The total, the Tasmanian Reserve Estate as at at 30th June 2022 indicates a total reserved area of 3,622,200 hectares, including formal and informal reserves on public land, reserves on private land, and Marine Protected Areas (MPAs).
+The terrestrial reserved area is 3,429,000 hectares, or 50.4% of the area of Tasmania.

 More info can be found at the Tasmania Parks and Wildlife Service website.

-In total, the Tasmania Parks and Wildlife Service manages 823 terrestrial reserves covering about 2.9 million hectares, or over 42 % of the area of the State of Tasmania.
+In total, the Tasmanian Parks and Wildlife Service (PWS) manages 806 reserves covering about 2.86 million hectares, or about 40% of the land area of the State, excluding marine areas.

 The Tasmanian Reserve Estate includes a further 135,400 hectares in Marine Protected Areas (MPAs), of which Macquarie Island MPA is 74,700 hectares.
 There are a further 53,700 hectares under reserve in other areas of the marine and estuarine environments.